private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 revealing only the output of that function.

 This makes MPC well-suited to handling data that is sensitive or private.
-MPC in a three-party honest majority setting, is broadly recognized as being extremely
+MPC in a three-party honest majority setting is broadly recognized as being extremely
 efficient:

 * Addition and subtraction have zero communication cost and negligible